pwtail/vinyl_prev/README.md

 **Unique features.
 The summary**

-First of all, *vinyl* is the first ORM that supports both sync and async modes (actually there is a third mode too which is vanilla django).
-That opens the way to have a web application that has both ASGI and WSGI endpoints sharing the same environment (and the database of course).
+In my opinion, *vinyl* proposed the first adequate approach enabling the use of the async code in django projects.

-Next, it is the only project that provides integration between your django project and your asynchronous code.
-So, large projects using django probably should be interested.
+Also, it is the first ORM that supports both sync and async modes.
+That opens the way to having a web application that has both ASGI and WSGI endpoints sharing the same environment (and the database of course).

 Also, it is a shameless try to revive django (which the most of developers are fed up with!), which without the async features is doomed to extinction.